Shaybs/PracticalProject/README.md

 ![ERD](/Documents/ERD.jpg)

-The Asana Board is during development below:
+The Asana Board is shown during development below:

 ![Asana Board In-progress](/Documents/AsanaInProgress.png)

-The board after completing all software tasks is shown below:
+The image below shows the board after completing all software tasks:

 ![Asana Board In-progress](/Documents/Asana.png)

 ### Development process

-The source code was connected to GitHub, which allowed version control and the ability to switch between different versions.
-It also allowed the project to be pulled onto different machines; and the addition and testing of new features from different machines.
-The program was coded in modular form with a service architecture and uploaded to a development branch.
+The source code was uploaded to GitHub, which allowed version control and the ability to switch between different versions.
+It also allowed the project to be pulled to different machines; and the addition and testing of new features from different machines.
+The program was coded in modular form with a microservices architecture and uploaded to a development branch.
 This modular form enabled quick troubleshooting throughout the processes.
 The Keep it Simple Stupid (KISS) methodology was followed.
 Hence, an incredibly simple application was ideated.
 Over 15 tests were written prior to the initiation of software development.

 First the connectivity between different applications using the requests and request libraries was understood.
 After that the front end development was initiated to create a simple and easy to use GUI.
 A SQL database in GCP was spun up and the ERD model for the banking application was created.
 The last solution involved spinning up two instances and configuring the instances with ansible.
 There was a VM used to run Jenkins (Jenkins VM) and build images and another VM to deploy the application (App VM).
-The permissions for jenkins on the Jenkins VM and the environment variables on both VMs had to be manually set and the sourced, respectively.
+The permissions for jenkins on the Jenkins VM and the environment variables on both VMs had to be manually set and sourced, respectively.

 Docker allowed the disuse of virtual environments, it also allowed very quick deployment of containers.
 After utilising docker, docker-compose was utilised to build images and push them to a registry on the Jenkins VM.
 The images were numbered using the built in environment variable of jenkins, called ‘BUILD_NUMBER’.
 This was followed by the use of docker stacks and docker stack deploy on the App VM, referencing the registry’s address for quick deployment of the images.
 Multiple replicas of each container are created and the service maintained allowing for rolling updates.